ministryofjustice/hmpps-template-typescript/README.md

 # Instructions

-If this is a HMPPS project then the project will be created as part of bootstrapping
+If this is a HMPPS project then the creation of new services is automated and cloning/forking this repository is not required.

 This project is community managed by the mojdt `#typescript` slack channel.
 Please raise any questions or queries there.
 Contributions welcome!